Hejsil/TransfiguredLoot/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3354085327

 The mods are work in progress.
-Currently a little over 80 pieces of loot have been implemented, but none of them have art or correct colors.
+Currently a little over 90 pieces of loot have been implemented, but none of them have art unique art.

 ## Build